cs4804-24c/a2-DataVis-5Ways/README.md

 ### Design Achievements
 - **WCAG Complex Images Accessibility Guidelines**: I studied and utilized the WCAG guidelines on complex images to make my charts more accessible.
 I added alternative text to my Tableau, Flourish and D3.js charts to make them more accessible to those using screen readers (<figurecaptions> etc).
 The captions and alternative text explain the purpose of the charts.
+- **Color**: I used a color picker to ensure that the colors were consistent across all my visualizations and were identical to the original reference graph.
+- **Fonts**: I made sure to use legible fonts to ensure accessibility and usability.